 The second part of the study divided the students into 8 groups.
 The researchers found that teens not only choose pre-downloaded songs, but these songs became a “hit”.

-All was clear: The song would become “hit” solely by whether it was perceived as already being popular.
+All was clear: The song would become a “hit” solely on whether it was perceived as already being popular.

-It may not seem such a bad thing, but look at this way: If we buy something just for being popular then we miss out the great products.
+It may not seem such a bad thing, but look at it this way: If we buy something just for being popular then we miss out on great products.

 Researchers used fMRI to see what was going on in the teenager’s brain.
 They had 12 seventeen-year-old teens and they had to rate 15 seconds clips.